etzm/iscc-sum/docs/treewalk-spec.md

 2. Encode the normalized name as UTF-8
 3. Sort entries by comparing the resulting byte sequences lexicographically

+When multiple entries have identical names after NFC normalization, implementations **MUST** treat them as duplicates and handle them according to the storage system's native behavior (typically only one will be accessible).

 #### Example

 Given entries: ["café", "caffe", "Café"]